 No one wants to pay more for power than they need to, but if you’re not a savvy energy shopper, that’s exactly what could happen to you.
 To find the best deal on electricity, you need to understand how pricing works and what to look for from an energy provider, including the discounts they offer.
-Doesn’t sound very easy, does it?
-Canstar Blue aims to make sense of the complicated and has produced a comparison of electricity retailers in Melbourne, showing their highest discounted offers and what you can expect to pay.
-No gimmicks – just helpful, real costs that show where you can find a cheaper deal.
+Sounds like a lot of hard work, doesn’t it?
+Well, Canstar Blue aims to make sense of the complicated and has produced a cost comparison for electricity retailers in Melbourne, showing their cheapest offers and what you can expect to pay.
+No gimmicks – just helpful, real costs that show where you can find a better deal.

 Which electricity provider is cheapest in Victoria?